Dr Matthew Clark

-In addition to these activities, Matt has also conducted research into convective phenomena in the UK, including several recent tornado cases (for example, the London tornado of 7 December 2006) and other notable convective events, such as the 'Ottery St Mary' thunderstorm of October 2008.
-Research comprises observational analyses of these events; an overriding aim is to demonstrate how the increasingly wide-ranging observations capability of the Met Office can be used to enhance our understanding of these events and their causes.
+In addition to these activities, Matt has also conducted research into other UK severe weather events, including notable tornadoes (for example, the London tornado of 7 December 2006) and hailstorms (for example, the 'Ottery St Mary' thunderstorm of October 2008, and severe hailstorms on 28 June 2012 and 1 July 2015 in the Midlands and northern England, respectively).
+An overriding aim is to demonstrate how observations can be analysed and synthesised, in conjunction with model output, to enhance our understanding of these events and their causes.

 Matt joined the Met Office in 2005, working in Observations Research and Development until 2020, when he moved to the newly created Nowcasting Team in Weather Science.

 Prior to working at the Met Office, Matt studied Meteorology at the University of Reading from 2001, gaining a First Class BSc in Meteorology in 2005.
 As part of his undergraduate studies, Matt attended the School of Meteorology at the University of Oklahoma for one year.